PeanutFIsh/PC-9000/README.md

 News
 -----
+   - New softwares in use!
+      - Visual Studio Code - For coding, well duh
+      - Visual Studio 2017 Community - GUI Apps are also now written in C# instead Visual Basic.
+   - PCX-1500 New features revealed!
+Here's the planned features
+      - Xunil Kernel integration
+      - New Diskette format.
+More compact and easier to install
+      - Phonics Utilities integration
+      - PhonicsBASIC integration
+      - BAS-9 Model 95 emulation
+      - Customisable BIOS
+      - DowSM and Outel 2085 development abandonned since PhonicsBASIC replace it.
+      - Phonics VapeBIOS, the brand new BIOS!
+      - Debug Menu improvement
+      - I must continue developing PipeDOS 3 :/
    - Getting back to work!
 PC-9100 will be PCX-1500
       - J-101 work abandonned.
 New features from this model with come in PCX-1500
       - Phonics Computers is proud to show you the new PCX-1500 Personnal Computer!